MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 TODO: Use [David Schwartz](https://serverfault.com/a/420793/1055398) its summary of swap space in order to explain the basics.

-TODO: Explain memory pages?

 TODO: Explain that `malloc()` returns `NULL` if you request too much memory.

 TODO: Explain why the non-static global variable compiled, but gives an error when it's ran, including the specific error name.

 TODO: Explain the pros and cons of using a global variable, instead of `malloc()`, including that a global variable has a hardcoded size.

-TODO: Explain why memory grows over time, instead of being allocated all at once, due to pages.
+TODO: Explain why memory grows over time, instead of being allocated all at once, with an explanation of pages.